On this page

 Custom device properties

-If you need to track additional device information not automatically captured by Amplitude, you can add custom properties to your events:
+If you need to track additional device information that Amplitude doesn't automatically capture, you can add custom properties to your events:

 // Example of adding custom device properties